btcgauge/notes/1_why_running_your_own_node.md

-# What is Bitcoin, why using a hardware wallet and why running a node?
+# What is Bitcoin, why would I buy it and best practices

-Why would I buy bitcoin?

 ## Topics
 1. [ ] [Cryptography 101](#cryptography-101)